When performing your second inventory, you can use the List view to save time when counting.

 Note: This also applies to new items that have been added to your venue list.
 If you received a new item between inventories, it won't appear in the inventory order list because it wasn't counted in the previous inventory.
 You'll have to add it by scanning the barcode, or by using the search.

-You can also add a bottle by tapping the “View by inventory order” drop-down, and switch it to “View by bottle categories”.
+You can also add an item by tapping the “View by inventory order” drop-down, and switch it to “View by item category”.
 Just find an item in the list, add the count, and swipe it in.

 Saving an Area